getpelican/pelican-plugins/Readme.rst

 Pelican-flickr            Brings your Flickr photos & sets into your static website

+pelican_javascript        Allows you to embed Javascript and CSS files into individual articles

 pelican-toc               Generates a Table of Contents and make it available to the theme via article.toc

 Pelican Gist tag          Easily embed GitHub Gists in your Pelican articles